mjpernot/mongo-dump/README.md

     - auth_mech = "SCRAM-SHA-1"
     - use_arg = True
     - use_uri = False

+  * Notes for auth_mech configuration entry:
+    - NOTE 1:  SCRAM-SHA-256 only works for Mongodb 4.0 and better.
+    - NOTE 2:  FIPS 140-2 environment requires SCRAM-SHA-1 or SCRAM-SHA-256.
+    - NOTE 3:  MONGODB-CR is not suppoerted in Mongodb 4.0 and better.

   * Leave the Mongo replica set entries set to None.